 Application Procedures.
-Applicants must submit a completed portfolio consisting of a Graduate Application for Admission form, the required number of positive letters of recommendation (three for master's, four for doctoral), a signed Confidentiality of Reference form, official score report for required tests

-(GRE or MAT for master's, GRE for doctoral), two official transcripts from each institution attended, Statement of Purpose, and the Graduate College application fee.
+Applicants must submit a completed portfolio consisting of a Graduate Application for Admission form, the required number of positive letters of recommendation (three for master's, four for doctoral), a signed Confidentiality of Reference form, official score report for required tests (GRE or MAT for master's, GRE for doctoral), two official transcripts from each institution attended, Statement of Purpose, and the Graduate College application fee.
 International applicants must include TOEFL scores and a signed Confirmation of Resources form.
-The yearly admissions deadline is February 15.
+Completed applications are reviewed as they are received.